Superb, excellent, brilliant are all words that can be used to describe the Oral-B Pro 2 2500.

 The result is double the battery life!

-What was once just 7 days/28 minutes of actual usage time the result now from my hands on testing is 66 minutes of running time.
+Where the Oral-B Pro 2500 electric rechargeable toothbrush battery life was once just 7 days/28 minutes of actual usage time, the result now from my hands on testing is 66 minutes of running time.

 That equates to 16 days usage.